nstanford5/ERC20/ERC20.md

 `touch index.rsh`
 `touch index.mjs`

-Working directory, where the reach shell script is installed in `Reach` `~/Reach/erc20`
+Working directory `~/Reach/erc20`, where the reach shell script is installed in `Reach`

 ## Problem Analysis
-Our application is going to implement the ERC20 token spec and allow functions to be called indefinitely.
+Our application is going to implement the [ERC20 token spec](https://eips.ethereum.org/EIPS/eip-20) and allow functions to be called indefinitely.
 We'll implement the standard ERC20 functions, Views and Events.

 | ERC20 UML                                                        |